 - Students who do not observe the following requirements risk losing the ability to staff parties in the future and may face additional student conduct action.

-- Separate individuals must fill roles of hosts and wrist bander; one person may not serve in multiple roles on the same day.
+- Separate individuals must fill roles of hosts and wrist bander (provided by ACESS); one person may not serve in multiple roles on the same day.

 - Hosts are expected to clean the venue by noon the following day, except in Harris where clean-up is expected immediately upon conclusion of the event.
 Any damages caused at the event or extensive cleaning charges will be billed to the event host(s).

 - Hosts can be provided a portable recycling bin to use at their event, allowing waste to be recycled, rather than thrown away.
 Following the event, hosts are asked to clean the bins and sort the recyclables into the appropriate receptacles.

 - Recycling bins and unused wristbands in the provided envelope must be returned to RLC Adam Gilbert at the event follow-up meeting, scheduled within the week following the event.

 - As a self-governing community, we expect each community member to be responsible for their own behavior as well as that of invited guests, and must be held accountable for their actions, even if intoxicated.

 - As an extension of self-governance, All Campus Events Student Safety (ACESS) is required to staff any event in a residence hall lounge or Harris Concert Hall where an Alcohol Agreement form is approved, except when the event agreement is to host 20 or fewer guests.
 Similarly, the on-call CA, on-call RLC, and Campus Safety will walk through registered events to support party hosts, ensure fire safety codes and other policies are upheld, and to act as active bystanders when needed.

 - Event staff are expected to be aware of and operate in accordance with Iowa State law regarding liability.

 Responsibilities for All Staff for the Distribution of Alcohol